How to Conduct Competitor Backlink Analysis for Quick WinsHow to

 DR is largely impacted by the type of backlinks you have from unique websites and the quality of those backlinks.
 Therefore, a quality dedicated link building outreach strategy is essential.

-In general, the higher your domain rating, the more your website will rank for core keywords and the more chance you will have of outranking your competition.
+In general, the higher your domain rating, the more your website will rank for 'seed' keywords and the more chance you will have of outranking your competition.
 There are quite a few factors that go into the calculation of your websites DR but at this stage we will keep it simple :)

 4. The Anatomy of a Backlink